DAVE SCHNIDER - KITCHENER WARD 2 COUNCILLOR

 Picture

-The Current Options Include Providing Funding For:
+The Options Included Providing Funding For:

 Improvements To Park Amenities & Recreation